RIPE-NCC/ipv6-security-lab/README.md

 This is a small self contained lab for playing with IPv6 security tools.
 It uses [VirtualBox](https://www.virtualbox.org/) to run a virtual
-Linux server hosting a few [LXD](https://linuxcontainers.org/lxd/) containers running CentOS 7.
+Linux server hosting a few [LXD](https://linuxcontainers.org/lxd/) containers running Ubuntu Linux.
 For a convenient access to the consoles of the virtual routers, [ttyd](https://github.com/tsl0922/ttyd) is used to provide web-based terminal access.